kunal-umap/Expances_Manager/README.md

 ## Getting Started

+## Setup

+Run the following commands from your terminal:

+1) `https://github.com/kunal-umap/Expances_Manager.git` to clone this repository

+2) `flutter pub get` in the project root directory to install all the required dependencies.

 This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: